agile-turtles/vue-starter/README.md

 1. Clone or download the repo to where you want to use for development

-1. `yarn && yarn build` to install dependencies and to create the public folder that contains the font assets (you don't need to run `yarn build` if you don't want the fonts yet)
+1. `npm install && npm run build` to install dependencies and to create the public folder that contains the font assets (you don't need to run `npm run build` if you don't want the fonts yet)

-1. `yarn dev` to develop
+1. `npm run dev` to develop

 ## License [MIT](https://oss.ninja/mit)